bioinfo-pf-curie/mpiBWA/README.md

-Your are in the master branch of the the mpiBWA project.
+You are in the LAZYCHUNK branch of the mpiBWA project In this branch we don't precompute offset for the chunk of fatsq reads.

-This version is dedicated to fit a large variety of cluster.

-If you are equiped with low latency network and network file system (NFS) use this branch.

-If your are equiped with Lustre and Low latency network use the FULLMPI branch of the project.

-If your are equiped with NFS and high latency network and want to go very fast but less precise use the LAZYCHUNK branch.
+This is fast but less precise.

+In memory of Nicolas Joly.

 Release notes
 ------------

+Release 1.0 from 17/11/2017

+Changes in  LAZYCHUNCK branch

+1) Improvement of the algorithm for window sizing.
+2) Change the number of bases for the estimation line 541.

 Release 1.0 from 15/11/2017

-Changes in LAZYCHUNK branch
+Changes in LAZYCHUNCK branch

-1) Due to a mmap in the previous version the virtual memory may be big when the fastq file is large.
+1) Due to mmap of the previous version the virtual memory may be big when the fastq file is large.
 Some scheduler like Torque doesn't like this.
 We review the algorithm of computing chuncks. first we divide the file in window of size (number of jobs) * 1Gb.
-On each window jobs approximate chuncks of 10 mega bases. this way the virtual memory stay low.
+On each window we approximate chuncks of 10 mega bases. this way the virtual memory stay low.

 2) We also saw problem on some architecture with MPI file read shared we replace it with MPI file read at.

-3) We have also other projects of parallelization (sorting, marking duplicates, clustering... ) and we are looking for people willing to help us for developments and tests.
-Don't hesitate to contact me (frederic.jarlier@curie.fr).
+3) We have also other projects and we are looking for people willing to help us for developments and tests.
+Don't hesitate to contact me at frederic.jarlier@curie.fr

 Release 1.0 from 30/06/2017